MauriceChiu7/cs593-rob-project/README.md

 A1: https://github.com/unitreerobotics/unitree_pybullet

 ### How to run:
+For the UR5 Manipulator:
-Be in this directory: `/cs593-rob-project`
+Be in this directory: `/cs593-rob-project` and run: `python3 ur5.py`

-For the UR5 robot, do: `python3 ur5.py`
+For the Unitree A1 Robot:
+Be in this directory: `/cs593-rob-project/unitree_pybullet` and run: `python3 a1.py`